charlie0129/amachiromaker/README.md

 # amachiromaker

-> **Update:** As of May 2022, Wayback Machine also excluded all the artworks.
-So, the download script provided in the repo will fail.
-Unfortunately, I cannot provide the artworks due to copyright reasons.
-You have to somehow find all the artworks yourself, otherwise it won't work (you will see blank images everywhere).
-You can check what files are needed and where they are located in `Makefile` after running `node scripts/generateMakefile.js`.
-There are over 1,000 items (it is not a easy task)...

 I created this website since the [original one](https://picrew.me/image_maker/168503) was not accessible (as of November 2021; was taken down by its author 甘城なつき).
 Original website: [amachiromaker｜Picrew](https://picrew.me/image_maker/168503).

 This website is not a one-to-one clone of the original one, rather it is rewritten from scratch using basic React (very lightweight, no UI library used).

 **Note:** The original artwork (layers in the image) is ***not*** (and ***will not be***) provided due to copyright reasons.
-You have to download them yourself (by running `yarn build-static`).
+You have to download them yourself, if the servers happen to be alive.
 I am not responsible if you violate the license.

 ## How to Build

 ### Build or Develop Locally

 Before you begin, make sure `node` (>= 14), `yarn`, `GNU Make`, and `curl` are installed.
-Also, it is recommended to use a `bash`-compatible shell (try WSL/MinGW/Cygwin if you run into problems in Windows).
+Also, it is recommended to use a `bash`-compatible shell (Windows users will have problems, try WSL/MinGW/Cygwin).

 > If you do not want to install all the dependencies, use Docker to build the image (next section).
-You can extract build artifacts from `build/`.
+It should be easier.

 - Run `yarn install` to install dependencies.
-- Run `yarn build-static` to download original artworks from [Wayback Machine](http://web.archive.org/web/20210130063020/https://picrew.me/image_maker/168503)
+- Run `yarn build-static` to download original artworks.
+This may take a while.
-  - By doing this, you agree that you will follow the license on the [original webpage (Wayback Machine copy)](http://web.archive.org/web/20210130063020/https://picrew.me/image_maker/168503) and are responsible for any consequences if you violate the license.
+  - By doing this, you agree that you will follow the license on the [original webpage](https://picrew.me/image_maker/168503) and are responsible for any consequences if you violate the license.
-  - Optionally, you may use `yarn build-static -jx` to enable parallel downloads, where `x` = number of threads.
+  - Optionally, you may use `yarn build-static -jx` to enable parallel downloads, where `x` = number of threads (preferably `4`, setting it too high will cause the server to throttle you).
-  - If you are throttled by Wayback Machine, just retry later.
 - Run `yarn start` to start development server.
 Your browser should open shortly.

-- Or, run `yarn build` to build the website.
+If you want to build the website, run `yarn build` to build the website.
 Static files will be located under `build/`.
+Use any static file server to serve the directory.
+For development purposes, you can use `python3 -m http.server` to serve the directory on port 8000.
+For production, you can use `nginx` (example configuration is in `nginx.conf`) or `caddy` to serve the directory.

 ### Build Docker Image

+Make sure `docker` is installed.
+You can follow the instructions [here](https://docs.docker.com/get-docker/).

-Just run `docker build . -t charlie0129/amachiromaker` to build the image.
+Just run `docker build . -t charlie0129/amachiromaker` to build the production-ready image.
+It will take a while to download all the artworks for you if you haven't done it in the previous section.

-## How to Deploy

-You have two options to deploy this application.
-Choose the one you like.

-### Containerized

-1. Make sure `docker` and `docker-compose` are installed and updated.
-2. Copy `.env` as `.env.local`.
-This is your configuration file.
-3. Depending on whether you want to have `traefik` as a reverse proxy, you have two options:
-    1. No `traefik`: `./runner.sh start prod -v -d ` (listens on `PORT` in `.env.local`, defaults to `8081`)
-    2. With `traefik`: `./runner.sh start prod-traefik -v -d` (you need to configure `traefik` yourself. remember to check the `traefik` configurations in `docker-compose.traefik.yml` and `WEBSITE_URL` in `.env.local`)

-> If you wonder what the heck is `./runner.sh`, you can find it [here (charlie0129/server-app-runner)](https://github.com/charlie0129/server-app-runner) .

-### Other

-If you do not have Docker, try using a static file server to serve the `build/` directory (after you successfully built the project).

-Quick examples:

-- `python3 -m http.server -d build 3000` (`python3` should be installed)
-- `serve build` (`serve` should be installed by `yarn global add serve`)

-Preferably:

-- `nginx` (example configuration is in [`nginx.conf`](https://github.com/charlie0129/amachiromaker/blob/master/nginx.conf))
+You can then run `docker run --rm -it -p 8000:80 charlie0129/amachiromaker` to start the server (Port 8000 can be changed to whatever you want).
+The website will be available at `http://localhost:8000/`.

 ## Features